-In the process of fulfilling the G.E.
-General Subject Area requirements, students must fulfill the following Special Subject Area requirements, as outlined on page 9.
+CHECKLIST OF GENERAL UNIVERSITY AND GENERAL EDUCATION REQUIREMENTS courses from D, E, F, G, or H (Foreign Language): Pass Ing the G.E.
+General Subject Area requirements, students must fulfill the following Special Subject Area ed on page 9.
 Only approved courses can be used to fulfill these requirements.